grafana/mimir/docs/sources/operators-guide/getting-started-helm-charts/_index.md

      In this case, your Prometheus server writes metrics to Grafana Mimir that it scrapes from itself.

-  1. Start a Prometheus server by using Docker:
+  1. On a Linux system, start a Prometheus server by using Docker:

      ```bash
      docker run --network=host -p 9090:9090  -v <absolute-path-to>/prometheus.yml:/etc/prometheus/prometheus.yml prom/prometheus